 Foundations of Health

-This module will explore the ways in which child health and wellbeing can be promoted across all agencies.
-You will be supported to develop the knowledge and skills to understand a range of contributory factors that influence children and young people’s health and wellbeing and the ways these may impact on their lives.
+In line with the philosophy and aims of the programme this module will explore the ways in which child health and wellbeing can be promoted across all agencies.
+You will be provided with the knowledge and skills to understand a range of contributory factors that influence children and young people’s health and wellbeing and the ways these may impact on their lives.

 Effective Collaborative Practice